 Strong assertions have been made on the basis of the association between cross-sectional inequality and intergenerational income persistence.
 However, there are substantial gaps in knowledge.
 The validity of the Great Gatsby curve has been questioned, and even if its validity is accepted, its drivers are not fully understood.
 It seems likely that some of the positive association between persistence and inequality comes from a mechanistic association between the two measures.
-But when evidence from new studies looking at local mobility is combined with the finding that credit constraints matter , the results suggest that this mechanistic relationship does not show the full picture and that inequality does affect intergenerational persistence.
-More work is needed, in particular in bringing together the evidence from different approaches.
+However new studies using alternative measures to look at local differences in mobility indicate that there is a relationship between inequality and mobility that is worthy of further study.

 It is frequently claimed that high intergenerational persistence has implications for economic efficiency if the talents of children in poorer families are underdeveloped or underutilized.
 However, the optimum level of intergenerational mobility cannot be known a priori.
 Additional insight is gained by looking beyond headline measures of intergenerational mobility to understand the mechanisms that drive them.

 Summary and policy advice